-Regulations of the United States Citizenship and Immigration Services (USCIS) governing non-immigrant F-1 students require that all persons in this category pursue full-time course of study.
+Regulations of the United States Immigration and Customs Enforcement (ICE) governing non-immigrant F-1 students require that all persons in this category pursue full-time course of study.
 This means that undergraduates must register for, and enroll in, a minimum of 12 credits per semester.
+F-1 student status must be obtained PRIOR to matriculation at the University.